chisfy/Weather-Feeds-Phil/README.md

 What could be improved? <br>
 Complexity of app, there's always room for another feature I could implement!
 Overall, it has been a good introduction to TypeScript.
 CSS styling; improvement and a better approach to positioning elements rather than relying solely on divs.
-Testing; I have yet to implement written tests, relying on developer environment testing and deployment checks.
+Testing; I have now written automated tests with React-Testing-Library however i realised whilst testing I needed more obvious identifiers for elements be it in the role or aria label etc.
 </p>

 ## 🎥 Demo